Sikerdebaard/r-estimates-nl/README.md

 * R as calculated by the RIVM in blue, with the upper and lower bands as a blue area
 * R as estimated by the model in green, with the upper and lower bands as a green area

 Please note that the green line displays the median of all the models estimated curves.
-This means that 50% of the predicted values are above the median line and 50% of the predicted values are below the median line.
-The green area shows the predicted curves between the 5th and 95th percentile.
+This means that 50% of the estimated values are above the median line and 50% of the estimated values are below the median line.
+The green area shows the estimated curves between the 5th and 95th percentile.

 ## Model results
 Now follows a series of model results.